andrea-favaro/io-app-assistance-form/README.md

 ## Useful scripts

+- `npm install` downloads packages and it's dependencies defined in a package.json file and generates a node_modules folder with the installed modules.
 - `npm start` runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser
 - `npm run build` create a minified bundle
 - `npm test` launches the test runner in the interactive watch mode
 - `npm run eject` eject webpack configuration **- TO AVOID -**

-## How to deploy the app
+## How to deploy

 This step explains how to deploy your app on a server, this makes _io-app-assistance-form_ public, allowing other users to see your app using a URL.

+1. Move into your actual work directory (replace `<work-dir>`):
+   Example: cd <work-dir>/io-app-assistance-form
-First of all, launch `npm run build` in your terminal, this creates a build folder inside the root directory, which bundles your app and minifies it into HTML, CSS, and JavaScript files.
+2. Launch `npm run build` in your terminal, this creates a build folder inside the root directory, which bundles your app and minifies it into HTML, CSS, and JavaScript files.
+3. Launch `npm run start:build` to test if your build works properly in the development mode.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser
-Now, you can use various platforms for deploying your build folder.
+4. Now, you can use various platforms for deploying your build folder.